 In the event that a partner departs, the business has the discretion to either acquire his stake or to facilitate the acquisition by the remaining stakeholders.

-What You Should Consider Before Drafting a Buy-Sell Agreement
+What To Consider Before Drafting a Buy Sell Agreement

 You should carefully consider the following elements to craft a solid buy-sell agreement: